Weminuche Wilderness: Geology

-The surface geology of the Weminuche Wilderness is characterized by two geologic providences.
+The surface geology of the Weminuche Wilderness is characterized by two geologic provinces.
 The western third of the wilderness is within the Needle Mountains Proterozoic complex while the remainder of the wilderness is within the San Juan volcanic field.

 The Laramide Orogeny, which began approximately 80 million years ago in the Late Cretaceous, resulted in significant regional uplift.
 A dome 100 mi wide lifted rock more than 10000 ft in the western third of the wilderness.
 Pushed up were Proterozoic igneous and metamorphic rock and overlying, younger Paleozoic and Mesozoic sedimentary rock, as well as Cenozoic volcanic rock.
 Erosion has removed the overlying rock and today the Proterozoic rock is exposed, forming the high, jagged, Needle Mountains.
 The highest peaks in the wilderness are in the Needle Mountains.
 These peaks include three fourteeners: Windom Peak, Mount Eolus, and Sunlight Peak.
 Eolus granite is a common rock in the Needle Mountains and these fourteeners are composed of this intrusive igneous rock.

 To the east lies the San Juan volcanic field.
 While this region was also uplifted during the Laramide Orogeny, additional mountain building occurred as Tertiary volcanism deposited lava and ash, which in some places was over 6000 ft thick.
 These volcanic rocks overlay Cretaceous sedimentary rock, which is exposed in only a few places on the southern edge of the wilderness.

 The Weminuche Wilderness was glaciated during the Pleistocene and the current landscape is dominated by glacial landforms including horns, arêtes, cirques, tarns, moraines, and U-shaped valleys.